sivakumargurram/Linear-regression/README.md

 # Linear Regression
-Find yearly Avg. spent on medical bills based on the Age
+Based on the Age of individual, find yearly Avg. spent on medical bills